ros-controls/ros_controllers/mecanum_drive_controller/README.md

       - Y is left
    * the 4 wheels are identical in radius
    * the wheels rotation axis is aligned with Y (not -Y)
+      - that is the axis of rotation of each wheel is in the Y direction
    * the wheels need to have the same parent frame
    * the projection of the wheels frame origin on the floor is the contact point of the wheel